PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

 !!! note "Serverless push work pools don't require a worker"
     Options for push work pool versions of AWS ECS, Azure Container Instances, and Google Cloud Run that do not require a worker are available with Prefect Cloud.
-    These options don't require a worker, but they do require connection configuration information to be stored on Prefect Cloud.
+    These options don't require a worker.
+    They do require connection configuration information to be stored on Prefect Cloud.
     Read more in the [Serverless Push Work Pool Guide](/guides/deployments/serverless/).

-This guide is a brief overview of the steps required.
+This guide is a brief overview of the steps required to run workflows on serverless infrastructure.
-For more in-depth discussion of running workflows on serverless infrastructure see the respective guides in the Prefect integration libraries:
+For a more in-depth discussion see the respective guides in the Prefect integration libraries:

 - [AWS ECS guide in the `prefect-aws` docs](https://prefecthq.github.io/prefect-aws/ecs_guide/)
 - [Google Cloud Run guide in the `prefect-gcp` docs](https://prefecthq.github.io/prefect-gcp/gcp-worker-guide/).